Abjad/abjad/trunk/abjad/docs/chapters/examples/mozart/index.rst

 	abjad> my_list = [1, 'b', 3]
 	abjad> my_result = [random.choice(my_list) for i in range(20)]
 	abjad> print my_result
-	[1, 3, 'b', 3, 1, 3, 'b', 'b', 3, 3, 'b', 1, 1, 3, 'b', 1, 'b', 3, 'b', 1]
+	['b', 3, 'b', 3, 3, 1, 3, 1, 'b', 'b', 1, 1, 'b', 'b', 1, 1, 1, 3, 3, 'b']

-Our *corpus* is a list comprising sixteen sublists, one for each measure in the minuet.
+Our corpus is a list comprising sixteen sublists, one for each measure in the minuet.
 To build our musical structure, we can simply iterate through the corpus and call `choice` on each sublist, appending the chosen results to another list.
 The only catch is that the *eighth* measure of our minuet is actually the first-and-second-ending for the repeat of the first phrase.
-The sublist of the *corpus* for measure eight contains *only* the first and second ending definitions, and both of those measures should appear in the final piece, always in the same order.
-We'll have to intercept that sublist while we iterate through the *corpus* and apply some different logic.
+The sublist of the corpus for measure eight contains *only* the first and second ending definitions, and both of those measures should appear in the final piece, always in the same order.
+We'll have to intercept that sublist while we iterate through the corpus and apply some different logic.

 The easist way to intercept measure eight is to use the Python builtin `enumerate`, which allows you to iterate through a collection while also getting the index of each element in that collection: